Sheriff: Gunman didn't know Monterey Park dance hall victims

 “Tragically we keep saying the same things,” Harris said.
 “Can they do something?
 Yes.
 Should they do something?
 Yes.
 Will they do something?
 That is where we all must speak up.”

-Pope Francis was among those offering condolences, saying in a message to the Los Angeles archbishop that he “implores the divine gifts of healing and consolation upon the injured and bereaved.”
+Pope Francis was among those who offered condolences, saying in a message to the Los Angeles archbishop that he “implores the divine gifts of healing and consolation upon the injured and bereaved.”

 Paramedics were loading the wounded into ambulances and treating others inside when the chief arrived.
 There were bodies every 10 feet: some slumped over tables, others sprawled on the dance floor.